macmade/XSFoundation/README.md

 License
 -------

-ClangKit is released under the terms of the Boost Software License - Version 1.0.
+XSFoundation is released under the terms of the Boost Software License - Version 1.0.

 Repository Infos
 ----------------